Article Image

 Higher authority and status

-Types of Promotion in Civil Services
+Promotion Types in Civil Services

 1. Seniority-Based Promotion

-Promotions are granted primarily based on the length of service.
+Promotions are primarily granted based on the length of service.

-Practiced largely in Group B and Group C services.
+Practised largely in Group B and Group C services.

-Ensures stability, predictability, and avoids internal conflicts.
+Ensures stability and predictability and avoids internal conflicts.

 Advantages